geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-09/meeting-transcript.md

 But also, any small PRs that you can pull out and get merged would be great.

 **Qazalin** [00:05:33]
-Yeah, if you look at the diff, it's pretty much like everything that UOP lacked, that Lazy had, like buffer and stuff like that.
+Yeah, if you look at the diff, it's pretty much like everything that UOp lacked, that Lazy had, like buffer and stuff like that.
 It's mostly like filler.

 **Geohot** [00:05:42]
-We can start adding those things in with tests, like the features of UOP, into master.
+We can start adding those things in with tests, like the features of UOp, into master.

 **Qazalin** [00:05:52]
 Okay, with tests.